-in particular physical and technological risks, to be substantially more financially material than do other investors.
-Given that the average rankings (as shown in Table 2, Panel B) of these risks are either 2.2 or 2.5, the implied estimated differences in rankings of around one-half for physical and technological risks are economically sizeable.
-Large institutions consider physical risks in Column (5) as more financially material, which is consistent with the idea that such investors bear greater costs related to climate change.
+In Columns 4 to 6, we further find that several differences exist across investors in terms of the perceived financial materiality of the three climate risk components.
+Long-term investors find climate risks, in particular physical and technological risks, to be substantially more financially material than do other investors.
+Given that the average rankings (as shown in Table 2, panel B) of these risks are either 2.2 or 2.5, the implied estimated differences in rankings of around one-half for physical and technological risks are economically sizeable.
+Large institutions consider physical risks in Column 5 as more financially material, which is consistent with the idea that such investors bear greater costs related to climate change.
 However, larger investors do not differ from other investors in their assessments of the importance of regulatory and technological risks.
 As would be expected, institutions with a greater proportion of ESG investments regard physical and technological climate risk as more financially relevant than do other investors.

-2.4 Motives for Incorporating Climate Risks
+2.4 Motives for incorporating climate risks

 Investors' motivations for incorporating climate risks into their investment decisions can be financial, nonfinancial, or a combination of both.
 Financial motives include a quest for higher returns (possibly through mitigating the costs of climate change), or lower risks (e.g., lower portfolio and tail risk).
 Bénabou and Tirole (2010) propose several views on firm managements' motivations to engage in corporate social responsibility.
 One view is that institutional investors take a long-term view and seek to maximize inter-temporal profits.

 With regard to climate risks, this view implies that incorporating these risks into the investment process is beneficial, because of higher returns or lower risks.
 Gibson Brandon and Krueger (2018) and Hoepner et al. (2019) use archival data in support of this view, but our survey allows for a more decisive answer regarding investor motivations through a direct question about the financial merits of incorporating climate risks.

-Climate risk considerations can also arise due to nonfinancial motivations.
-For example, consideration of climate risks may be a reflection of the investment managers' personal preferences or their perceived moral or ethical obligations.
+Climate risk considerations can also arise because of nonfinancial motivations.
+For example, considerations about climate risks may reflect the investment managers' personal preferences or their perceived moral or ethical obligations.
 Hong and Kostovetsky (2012), for instance, show that political preferences of investment managers predict their investments in socially responsible stocks.
 A related view posits that investment managers consider climate risks because it benefits them at the expense of their beneficiaries (Bénabou and Tirole 2010).
 Further rationales include a combination of financial and nonfinancial motivations, such as regulatory requirements, protecting their reputations, and peer pressure.